gharams19/PopMatch/README-Final.md

 * Wai Hei Ngan
 * Ma Eint Poe
+  * Wireframed a prototype for overall flow of the app using Figma
+  * Compiled a list of questions for questionnaire
+  * Implemented the Profile VC and the Friendship VC by allowing users to edit their profile picture along with answers to questionnaire & account info and storing them to the Firebase's Firestore & retriving when needed
+  * Linked the external connection to Facebook login

 ## ViewController Detailed Descriptions ?
 ### Login VC & Sign Up VC